Bridge - Relaxed Duplicate

 There is a 'sister' group in Borehamwood & Elstree U3A who will allow Radlett U3A members to play if they have the space.
 If you would like more details or to play with them again please contact me or see their website - http://www.bridgewebs.com/borehamwoodelstreeu3a/ - Borehamwood and Elstree Bridge

-We are allowed to have some players from other local U3As, subject to agreement between the two U3As and there being space in the group.
-Radlett U3A members have priority and the number of places for non-Radlett members is very limited.
+We are allowed to have some players from other local U3As, subject to agreement between the two U3As and there being space for the session Radlett U3A members have priority and the number of places for non-Radlett members is very limited.
 Please contact me via the carrier pigeon if you would like to be informed when there are spaces available.

-If you are interested in joining this group please use the 'carrier pigeon' to let us know or contact Gary Harding or Sandra Solomon.
+If you are interested in joining this group please use the 'carrier pigeon' to let us know or contact Gary Harding or Sandra Solomon at a monthly meeting.
 The carrier pigeon is usually on the top right of the page.
 If you are using an iPad, tablet or phone to read this, it may be at the very bottom of the page.

 Presentations and workshops